MittSmartaHem/Home-Assistant-Blueprint---Smart-presence-lighting/README.md

-# 💡 Presence-Based Lighting Blueprint
+# 💡 Presence-Based Lighting Blueprint with delay

 This Home Assistant blueprint automates lighting based on presence detection and household mode.
 It’s designed to create smart, mood-aware lighting that adapts to whether someone is home, asleep, or away.